 Have you ever done any research on CBD, especially with regard to dogs?
 Did you find yourself wondering if the hype tallies with reality on the ground?
 Did you ask yourself if giving your pet this oil is safe or if it indeed has any value with regards to the treatment of pain, anxiety, etc.?
 You may even have pondered how suitable it is for elderly dogs.
 The truth is that there is so much about CBD out there that could confuse a person just hearing about it.

 If indeed you have done any research on it, you would have been informed that it is an extract from the cannabis plant.
 You equally would have read or heard that it is non-psychoactive, and that is true.
 You can go here for more information.
+It’s important to use a reputable company like Zamnesia that offers authentic CBD oils to medicinally benefit your dog’s health.
 The cannabis plant, also known as marijuana, actually has a psychoactive component within it.
 This psychoactive component has been identified and is simply known as THC.

 More on THC

 So, your CBD is not psychoactive because, in the cause of extraction, it is not extracted alongside THC.
 This is the reason why despite coming from marijuana, your CBD cannot get your dog high.
 You should note though, that not all producers of this oil see to it that your oil is free of THC.
 There are those who think that your oil will not be as potent as it should be without traces of THC.
 Having this in mind, you will need decide for yourself what you want by asking producers what their oil actually contains.